 Transportation from Hohenschwangau town to Schloss Neuschwanstein

-The castles ticket center is in the heart of Hohenschwangau village.
-From here, several routes lead up the hill to the Disney-like Schloss Neuschwanstein.
+From the town center, several walking routes lead up the hill to the Disney-like Schloss Neuschwanstein.
 The shortest and most direct route takes around 30 minutes but more interesting routes are available.
-On a clear day, consider going through the Pöllat Gorge at least one way.

 Most visitors walk up the hill from Schwangau town but alternatives are available to Schloss Neuschwanstein as long as the roads remain free of ice:

-Transportation from the Ticket-Center to Schloss Hohenschwangau
+Transportation from the Ticket Center to Schloss Hohenschwangau

-A horse-drawn wagon goes from just below the Ticket-Center to Schloss Hohenschwangau in around 20 minutes.
+A horse-drawn wagon goes from just below the Ticket Center to Schloss Hohenschwangau in around 20 minutes.

 Opening Hours for Schloss Neuschwanstein and Hohenschwangau Castles

 Schloss Neuschwanstein and Schloss Hohenschwangau are open daily, including Mondays and most public holidays.
-Opening hours from mid-March to mid-October are from 9 am to 6 pm and from mid-October to -mid-March from 10 am to 4 pm.
+Opening hours from mid-March to mid-October are from 9 am to 6 pm and from mid-October to mid-March from 10 am to 4 pm.
 The Ticket-Center in Schwangau opens and closes an hour earlier than the castles.

 Schloss Neuschwanstein Castle is closed on December 24, 25, and 31, January 1, and Faschingsdienstag (Mardi Gras).
 Schloss Hohenschwangau is usually only closed on December 24 and January 1.

-Visiting Schloss Neuschwanstein is physical somewhat demanding.
+Visiting Schloss Neuschwanstein is physically somewhat demanding.
 It is a steep walk up the hill to Schloss Neuschwanstein Castle where a further 165 stairs are ascended and 181 descended on the tour.
 Visiting Schloss Hohenschwangau is more relaxing as only around 90 stairs are involved.

 More on King Ludwig’s Castles and Palaces